SQL Programming language and SQL Database engines provide some useful mechanisms in order to make management of the data easier.

 Update SQL View

 Create Or Replace View statement.
-This statement will update the SQL View if it is exist, if not the SQL View will be created from scratch.
+This statement will update the SQL View if it exists, if not the SQL View will be created from scratch.

 If we do not need the SQL View nay we can delete it with